Avi Yemini: Career

 Yemini joined the IDF when he was 19, in an effort to address his drug addiction.
 He served with the IDF's Golani Brigade from 2005 until 2008.
 Most of his active duty was spent along the border of the Gaza Strip.
 After returning to Australia, Yemini opened IDF Training, a gym in Caulfield, Victoria.
 The gym, known for training Krav Maga, was at the time described as largest training centre for the martial art in Australia.
 In 2016 he opened a second gym in the Melbourne central business district.
 In 2018, Yemini sold the gyms.

 In 2015, Yemini started his own Facebook page which he used to start building a profile by creating controversy.
 In 2017 he worked as a content creator for the Australian Liberty Alliance.
 Yemini later ran as a candidate for the Australian Liberty Alliance in the Southern Metropolitan Region of the Victorian Legislative Council at the 2018 state election.
 He was unsuccessful, receiving 0.49% of the vote.
 By 2019, Yemini was a staple in Australian far-right media, being a regular guest on The Bolt Report and Mark Latham's Outsiders.

 In 2020, Yemini became the Australian correspondent for the Canadian far-right outlet, Rebel News.
 He is known for his performance skills and opportunistic nature.
 Through his work with Rebel, Yemini emerged as a critic of former Victorian Premier Daniel Andrews and his government's response to the COVID-19 pandemic.

+In 2026, Yemini tried to form a party called Free Palestine party for the 2026 Victorian state election, in a bid to attract votes from left-wing voters and redirect preferences of votes the party receives to right-wing parties.
+The electoral commission responded by confirming it had no authority to prevent parties from adopting misleading names, and in June the commission began the process of registering "Free Palestine" as a political party.
+In July 2026 The Age reported that the Allan government was set to introduce legislation by the end of the month to abolish group voting tickets.